Eastern Europe Natural Gas Partnership (EE-NGP)

 GOALS AND OBJECTIVES

-The EE-NGP supports the following objectives:
+The EE-NGP supported the following objectives:

-The project consists of the following tasks:
+The project consisted of the following tasks:

 - Exchanges of information on policy, regulatory, market, commercial and environmental factors effecting the development of natural gas pipeline infrastructure in Eastern Europe;